submariner-io/submariner-website/src/content/quickstart/openshiftgn/_index.md

 Submariner gateway nodes need to be able to accept traffic over ports 4500/UDP and 500/UDP when using IPSEC.
-In addition we use port 4800/UDP to encapsulate traffic from the worker nodes to the gateway nodes and ensuring that Pod IP addresses are preserved.
+In addition we use port 4800/UDP to encapsulate traffic from the worker nodes to the gateway nodes and ensure that Pod IP addresses are preserved.

-Additionally, the default Openshift deployments don't allow assigning an elastic public IP to existing worker nodes, something that it's necessary at least on one end of the IPSEC connections.
+Additionally, the default Openshift deployments don't allow assigning an elastic public IP to existing worker nodes which is necessary on at least one end of the IPSEC connections.

-To handle all those details we provide a script that will prepare your AWS OpenShift deployment for submariner, and will create an additional gateway node with an external IP.
+To handle these requirements, a script is provided that will prepare your AWS OpenShift deployment for submariner, and will create an additional gateway node with an external IP.

 ```bash